-With my tireless colleagues and brilliant collaborators, I've produced ten feature films.
+With my tireless colleagues and talented collaborators, I've produced ten feature-length films.
+Nine narrative.
+One documentary.

-We've been honored to win over 100 film festival awards, including at the Sundance Film Festival and the Independent Spirit Awards.
+We've been honored to win over 100 film festival awards.
+Including at the Sundance Film Festival and the Independent Spirit Awards.
 We've been distributed in 20+ countries.
-We've been privileged to be supported by major film and arts nonprofits.
+We've been privileged to be funded by major film and arts nonprofits.

-These films are the proud product of a thriving global independent film community.
+These films are the proud results of a thriving global independent film community.
 Scroll down to see a few of the films below. ̌

 Winner of the 2011 Sundance Film Festival Audience Award, CIRCUMSTANCE is a provocative coming-of-age story that cracks open the hidden, underground world of Iranian youth culture filled with sex, drugs and defiance.
 From writer/director Maryam Keshavarz, this suspenseful tale of love and defiance unfolds as a wealthy family struggles to contain their teenage daughter's growing sexual rebellion and her brother's dangerous obsession. - Distributed by Participant Media and Roadside Attractions.